MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 1. Apache's [Maven](http://maven.apache.org/), version 3.2 or later.

-1. If you already have a configured Service Bus queue and topic, ensure that the Service Bus namespace meets the following requirements:
+1. If you already have a configured Service Bus queue or topic that you will use for this article, ensure that the Service Bus namespace meets the following requirements:

     1. Allows access from all networks
     1. Is Premium (or higher)
     1. Has an access policy with read/write access for your queue and topic

-1. If you don't have a configured Service Bus queue and topic, use the Azure portal to [create a Service Bus queue](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-portal) and [create a Service Bus topic](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal).
+1. If you don't have a configured Service Bus queue or topic, use the Azure portal to [create a Service Bus queue](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-portal) or [create a Service Bus topic](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal).
 Ensure that the namespace meets the requirements specified in the previous step.

 1. If you don't have a Spring Boot application, [create a **Maven** project with the Spring Initializr](https://start.spring.io/).
 Remember to select **Maven Project** and, under **Dependencies**, add the **Web** dependency.